Street art / graffiti tour in Valencia

 Nearby we can also see the remains of the Araba wall, that have been a National Historic Monument since 1963 with a large 11th century tower.
 It is completely integrated into the building, and it is made of masonry.

 Walking through the neighbourhood of el Carmen is like doing it through the corridors of an open-air museum, where artists such as Blu, Escif, la Nena, Julieta, Deih, Xelón, Blu, Luís Lonjedo or Limón have left a trace of their talent.

-Urban art has been transformed over time, going from being considered “vandalism” to being one of the most appreciated forms of modern art.
+Street art in Valencia has been transformed over time, going from being considered “vandalism” to being one of the most appreciated forms of modern art.
 It is a popular art and in many cases ephemeral.

 We will see the so called now “the Street of the colours” the photograph of a Kiss.
 This is a well-known calle Moret, where several graffiti are represented on a 60-meter-long wall, “the mystery of a Kiss”, with the hashtag kissmeVLC and many more.…